romaan665/customer-behavior-analysis/README.md

 Power BI
 Project Workflow

-1. Data Loading
+1. Data Loading:
 Imported the dataset into Python using Pandas.
 Loaded the cleaned dataset into a PostgreSQL database using SQLAlchemy.

-3. Exploratory Data Analysis (EDA)
+3. Exploratory Data Analysis (EDA):-
 Performed initial analysis to understand the dataset by:
 Checking data types
 Identifying missing values